jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

 non-DW2-enabled compiler, such as OS DLLs in a Windows callback.

-This means that you should in general choose the SJLJ version of the TDM-GCC builds unless you know you need faster exception-aware programs and can be certain you will never throw an exception through a foreign stack area.
+This means that you should in general choose the SJLJ version of the TDM-GCC builds, unless you know you need faster exception-aware programs and can be certain you will never throw an exception through a foreign stack area.

 As distributed, the SJLJ and DW2 packages of TDM-GCC can coexist peacefully